 The Order Of The Trails

-About at this point, we understood starting with the red trail was a mistake.
-We arrived at a zone with a five – seven meters decline.
+About at this point, we understood starting with the red trail was a mistake, at least for us.
+We arrived at a zone with a 5 – 7 meters decline.
 There are no stairs and no leader.
 Instead, there are two ropes along the rocks.
-You hold on to the top rope and stand on the lower.
+You hold on to the top rope and stand on the lower (steep slope requiring the use of hand-and foot-holds in the cliff).
 In this manner, you pass about ten meters.
 Then climb down several meters to a lower level and do the same again.
-There are four or five levels with ropes.
+There are four or five such levels with ropes.

-I called in a veto since I though my daughter is not old enough.
+I called in a veto since I thought my daughter was not old enough.
 I think this is more appropriate for older kids, like eight or older.
 Anyway, if you want to make this round route, it would be easier to start with the black trail and climb up using the red trail.

 The carob tree, that was a symbol of Arbel Nature Reserve collapsed following rains and strong winds in 2017.